evkx/evkx.github.io/content/models/kgm/torres/torres_evx/_index.md

 ## Availability & Pricing

-This model had a world premiere on 30.03.2023, and deliveries started in March 2024.<div class="mt-3 mb-3">
+The Volkswagen KGM Torres EVX had its world premiere on 30.03.2023, with deliveries starting in March 2024.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> KGM Torres </strong>
 </a>